fivetran/dbt_linkedin_source/README.md

 This package models LinkedIn Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/linkedin-ads).
 It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1nwR5efra1p3S1uOwUgU9Wdx7WBKXE7onxNDffK0IpgM/edit#slide=id.g311502b468_5_443).

-The main focus of the package is to transform the core ad object tables into analytics-ready models, including an 'ad adapter' model that can be easily unioned in to other ad platform packages to get a single-view
+The main focus of the package is to transform the core ad object tables into analytics-ready models, including an 'ad adapter' model that can be easily unioned in to other ad platform packages to get a single view.

 ## Models

 This package contains staging models, designed to work simultaneously with our [LinkedIn Ads modeling package](https://github.com/fivetran/dbt_linkedin).
 The staging models:

 * Name columns consistently across all packages:
-* Boolean fields are prefixed with is_ or has_
+    * Boolean fields are prefixed with `is_` or `has_`
-* Timestamps are appended with _at
+    * Timestamps are appended with `_at`
     * ID primary keys are prefixed with the name of the table.
 For example, the campaign table's ID column is renamed campaign_id.

 ## Installation Instructions
 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Configuration
-By default this package will look for your Linkedin Ads data in the `linkedin_ads` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
+By default, this package will look for your LinkedIn Ads data in the `linkedin_ads` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
 If this is not where your LinkedIn Ads data is, please add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml